jhpce-jhu/jhpce_mkdocs/docs/files/acl.md

 While -Ar preserves ACLs, it doesn't preserves ownerships and permissions.
 Use -Arogp (o=owner, g=group, p=permissions) or shorter and more common -Ara (a=archive) for a better copy of your directory.

+This [page](https://portal.perforce.com/s/article/12405) has example scripts for saving and restoring ACLs on many files at once.

+This [page](https://stackoverflow.com/questions/3450250/is-it-possible-to-create-a-script-to-save-and-restore-permissions) has different advice for the same goal.

-## Directories in Lustre file systems
+## ACLs in Lustre file systems

 There are two commands for dealing with ACLs on the JHPCE cluster for directories in Lustre file systems, which start with `/dcl02`.

 The `getfacl` command will display current ACL setting for a file or directory, and the `setfacl` command is used to modify ACLs.
 With ACLs you can grant either read-only access, or read-write access on a directory or file to specific users.